wavetermdev/jte/README.md

 As part of Wave Terminal, I'm working on Go and TypeScript support for the parsing of these commands.
 We can also submit a patch to xtermjs to support any commands that we standardize (as they should be compatible with the existing CSI/OSC commands that they already support).

 There is also work to be done on creating SDKs for implementing the RPC client/servers in various languages.
 The RPC protocol is fairly simple and mostly trivial to implement.
 The complications mostly arise from what language specific API should be used for streaming requests and responses.
 Because the initial set of commands (the standard VT100 ones) will not require any request/response streaming, that feature can also be left out of the initial parser implementations.
 One other thing to note is that the RPC protocol is symmetric.
 The client can send requests, and the server can also send requests.
 This is by design and allows us to implement terminal events (like keyboard, mouse, or other types of events) using the same JSON protocol.

+Lastly, we'll have to create a new "ncurses"-like library/SDK that allows host programs to take full advantage of the new capabilities and extensions.